casey-mccarthy/eqdkp-points-parser/README.md

 # EQDKP Parser Project

-This project is a DKP (Dragon Kill Points) parser that processes XML files containing player and point information for an online game.
-It aggregates and associates characters based on their main and alt designations, fetching data from an API, and outputs this information in a clean and structured way using an interactive CLI.
+This project is a DKP (Dragon Kill Points) parser that exports point data from an EQDKP data via XML files.
+It then aggregates and associates characters based on their main and alt designations and outputs this information in a clean and structured way using an interactive CLI.

 ## Example Output